parasaurolophus/home-automation/README.md

 open source community, it also suffers from the inevitable shortcomings of all such products.
-(This is not unique to Node-RED nor even to open source software: the many challenges of relying on any open source product is a specific example of the general [tragedy of the commons](https://en.wikipedia.org/wiki/Tragedy_of_the_commons) about which political and economic theorists have written for centuries.)
+(This is not unique to Node-RED nor even to open source software: the many challenges of relying on any open source product is a specific example of the general principle known as [the tragedy of the commons](https://en.wikipedia.org/wiki/Tragedy_of_the_commons) about which political and economic theorists have written for centuries.)
 The _node-red-dashboard_ component, supplied by Node-RED's core development team, suffers from the kind of "bit rot" that always -- no, really, _always_ -- infects open source projects' repositories while community-supplied components vary widely in their quality.
-Support by their authors is often intermittent and ephemeral.
+Support by their authors is at best intermittent and very often ephemeral.
 That is why these flows are designed to rely on as few add-on components as possible.
 They use core nodes such as `function` and `http request` to utilize the various device API's directly rather than using node packages that wrap them because this reduces exposure to defects and deficiencies in third-party components.
 The critical bits of functionality that